krzysztofLuszynski/forex-transaction/README.md

 #### Added annotations to VanillaOptionTransactionDTO object
 #### Removed rule for style along with tests

-### Moving to java beans basic validations - 1h30m
+### Moving to java beans validations - 2h30m
+### added basic annotation along with tests for all transactions
+### Added date format constraint to all dates field in all transactions
+### Fixed typo excercise to exercise